gar-r/okki-status/readme.md

 Good examples for this are the **brightness** and **volume** modules.
 These values rarely change _by themselves_ so a relatively rare polling rate is sufficient.
 However when the user changes the volume or brightness manually, we want to update the status bar as promptly as possible.

-For this specific scenario alone exists the `--refresh=[module-name]` command line flag.
-For example let's assume we have a module with the name `brightness`.
-Calling the application with:
+For this specific scenario you can use the bundled `okki-refresh` binary, which can take one or more module names as command line argument, and will send an a signal to `okki-status` to immediately refresh them.
+For example, in order to refresh the modules `brightness` and `volume`, you would call `okki-refresh` with the following arguments:

 ```
-okki-status --refresh=brightness
+okki-refresh brightness volume
 ```

-will force the brightness module to refresh its status, and thus the status bar will also reflect the change.
+This will force the modules with matching _name_ to refresh immediately, and the status bar will also redraw them.
+Other modules will not refresh, avoiding unneccessary system calls.

 #### Binding multimedia keys

-A typical example setup for immediately updating the status bar after pressing multimedia keys will involve using `SHCMD` to follow up the bound command with `okki-status --refresh=module`.
+A typical example setup for immediately updating the status bar after pressing multimedia keys will involve using `SHCMD` to follow up the bound command with `okki-refresh module_name`.
-Continuing with the example in the previous section for brightness:
+Continuing with the example from the previous section using the standard dwm config:

 ```
 ## config.h (dwm source file)